michaelskyba/tunnel/README.md

 - ``tunnel review 1 5 geography``
 (The file gets deleted)

-If the deck file was ``/home/michael/decks/geography``, the retry file's path would be ``/tmp/tunnel/home/michael/decks/geography``.
+If the deck file was ``/home/michael/decks/geography`` and ``$TMPDIR`` was unset, the retry file's path would be ``/tmp/tunnel/home/michael/decks/geography``.
 We need to have the same chain of directories because a user could have different deck files with the same filename being reviewed.

 Do not start moving lines around in your deck file after starting a review.
 If you fail card 1 and thus the retry file contains card 1, there's no way tunnel